EU Chat Control: If Privacy Is Outlawed, only Outlaws Have Privacy

 Chat Control focuses on mainstream platforms like WhatsApp, Messenger, Signal and Telegram.
 Competent offenders are unlikely to remain on mainstream channels once on-device scanning is enabled; they will move to other platforms or add encryption layers.
 The result is that the lawful majority are scanned, while those intent on evading detection are likely to succeed.

-Philip Zimmermann, the creator of PGP, observed this trend decades ago: “If privacy is outlawed, only outlaws will have privacy.”
-This has never been more true than today.
+Philip Zimmermann, the creator of PGP, observed this trend already decades ago, which has never been more true than today.

 AI Makes Mistakes.
 At EU Scale, Mistakes Become Policy